zchee/golang-wiki/Modules.md

 * [github.com/rogpeppe/gohack](https://github.com/rogpeppe/gohack)
   * A new community tool to automate and greatly simplify `replace` and multi-module workflows, including allowing you to easily modify one of your dependencies
   * For example, `gohack example.com/some/dependency` automatically clones the appropriate repository and adds the necessary `replace` directives to your `go.mod`
-  * Remove all gohack replace statements with `gohack -u`
+  * Remove all gohack replace statements with `gohack undo`
   * The project is continuing to expand to make other module-related workflows easier
 * [github.com/marwan-at-work/mod](https://github.com/marwan-at-work/mod)
   * Command line tool to automatically upgrade/downgrade major versions for modules